japila-books/spark-sql-internals/docs/spark-sql-ExpressionEncoder.md

   seenTypeSet: Set[`Type`] = Set.empty): Expression
 ----

-`serializerFor` creates an link:spark-sql-Expression.adoc[expression] for serializing an object of type `T` to an internal row.
+`serializerFor` creates an link:expressions/Expression.md[expression] for serializing an object of type `T` to an internal row.

 CAUTION: FIXME